 - Potential diseases Verticillium wilt

-Peppermint is native to Europe, but it is widely cultivated in North America, where it is found in damp areas, from Nova Scotia to Minnesota, and south to Florida, and Tennessee.
+Peppermint is native to Europe, but it is widely cultivated in North America, where it is found in damp areas, including Minnesota, Florida, and Tennessee.
 With a resilient root system and flexible sunlight requirements, peppermint is a favorite among gardeners for its easy cultivation.
 Its showy and fragrant flowers attract bees and butterflies.

 Peppermint grows best in well-drained, fertile, loamy soils in full sun to partial shade.
 Soil pH should be kept within the range of 5.5 - 7.0.